momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 _Note: Path refactoring is very technically complex and has had issues in the past, so it's worth testing in game_

+## Limited Ammo Triggers

+Maps ported from TF2 for RJ and SJ sometimes have sections which limit the player's ammo.
+If infinite ammo throughout the map would significantly change the gameplay experience, consider adding ammo triggers to the map.
+Information concerning the ammo system in Momentum Mod can be found at [Ammo System](/guide/mapping/ammo_system).

+Certain triggers can be added to a bsp file without having to recompile the map with the help of generated stripper configs that can be executed in Lumper.
+Tools available to help create these stripper configs include [vmf_to_stripper](https://github.com/benjl/vmf_to_stripper/) and [zoneToTrigger](https://github.com/Natanxp2/zoneToTrigger).

 # Common Issues Porting Older Maps

 When porting maps from older Source engine versions, there are a few issues that might come up due to incompatibilities with Strata Source.